By Tyler Jefford

 Using a plugin

-There are a bunch of plugins that claim to block access to the API, but its really up to your discretion on installing them to test.
-Plugin Directory that may prevent access to the API.
+There are a bunch of plugins that claim to block access to the API, but its really up to your discretion on installing them to test the functionality and if they pass muster.
+The WordPress Plugin Directory that may prevent access to the API.

-Instead of blocking access to the file, you can also just block an IP from accessing your server.
+Instead of blocking access to the file, you can also just block an IP from Apache.
 This is not really fixing the problem, but maybe its helpful to know its an option.
+It’s a good way to stop the bleeding to explore a longer term solution.

-In conclusion, you should always check your logs first and look for odd patterns, such as a ton of pings to a file in a short period of time.
-Research the common security threats that are being used for the platform you are working with (in this case Wordpress).
+In conclusion, you should always check your logs first and look for odd patterns, such as a ton of traffic to a single file in a short period of time.
+Research the common security threats that are being used for the platform you are working with (in this case WordPress).
 Finally, learn the actions you can take based on these threats, so you can hopefully prevent a website from going down for these reasons.